 Christmas doesn’t have to be all about the kids!
 Strengthen your relationship by setting aside some Christmas Eve traditions just for the two of you!
+These five Christmas Eve traditions will help make this Christmas even more special.

 It’s easy to get stressed out over the holidays, or volunteer for too much, or worry over the kids and everything they want.
 Sometimes the greatest Christmas joy comes out of just taking time to appreciate the season and spend time together.